Once you go to all the work to start your sourdough starter, it might be good to dry sourdough starter that you could use later!

 I love sourdough!
 From bread, to waffles, to pancakes, to burger buns, they are IT for our family!
 Sourdough bread is delicious and healthy, but not everyone has access to friends with sourdough starter on hand.
 In that situation, a sourdough culture needs to be started at home.

 It took me about 9 days to start my culture.
-It was a lot of work – but well worth the effort!
+It was well worth the effort!
+Learn how to make your own sourdough starter here!
 The problem is that when you go to that much effort to make a sourdough starter, it is a little worrisome to think about what would happen if you killed or accidentally used up all your starter.

 That is exactly why it’s important to dry sourdough starter…just in case.
 Then you always have a little on hand that you can rehydrate in just a couple days and get back to baking!